stxnext/visual-similarity-search/README.md

 scripts

 ```
-This structure is split as follows:
+The structure of the `data` folder is split as follows:
   * `metric_datasets` - split into folders corresponding with data categories, each containing raw pictures that were used for model training and are being pulled as a result of visual search.
   * `models` - split into folders corresponding with data categories, each containing pretrained deep learning models,
   * `qdrant_storage` - storage for vector search engine (Qdrant), each data category has its own collection.